 The ear pain and pressure of an ear infection can make you lose a lot of sleep, but lingering hearing loss after an ear infection can make you worry enough to lose even more.
-If you walk around squinting at people’s lips and wishing you knew why all your friends just laughed at the dinner table, it’s time to talk with your doctor or hearing specialist.
+If you walk around squinting at people’s lips and wishing you knew why your family just laughed at the dinner table, it’s time to talk with a specialist.

 Ear Infections and Hearing Loss

 The middle ear is connected to your nose and throat via the Eustachian tube, which provides important ventilation to the middle ear and allows fluids to drain out into the throat–when everything is working properly.
-The tube also collapses to prevent mucus from the nose and throat backing up into the middle ear.
-A cold, the flu, allergies, sinus infections or drastic altitude changes can block this drainage system, leaving gunk to fester in your cozy middle ear, creating the ideal environment for bacterial infection–but a terrible environment for good hearing.
-That’s when the pain, pressure, fever and hearing loss of otitis media strikes.
+The tube also collapses to prevent mucus from the nose and throat from backing up into the middle ear.
+A cold, the flu, allergies, sinus infections, or drastic altitude changes can block this drainage system, leaving gunk to fester in your cozy middle ear.
+This creates the ideal environment for bacterial infection–but a terrible environment for good hearing.
+That’s when the pain, pressure, fever, and hearing loss of otitis media strikes.

 On average, an ear infection can cause a 24-decibel hearing loss, just because of the fluid backup.
-This is about the same amount of hearing loss you’d experience just by wearing ear plugs.
+This is about the same amount of hearing loss you’d experience when wearing earplugs.
 The thicker the fluid backup in the ear, and the longer the infection lingers, you might lose up to 45 decibels of hearing.
 In either case, you’ll find yourself cranking up the volume on the TV just to hear the news, possibly irritating everyone else in the room.

 Ear infection-related hearing loss can make you feel left out of conversations and make friends and family frustrated when you keep asking them to repeat themselves.
 It can take a few days to get your hearing back after an ear infection, so it’s best for everyone involved to practice a little patience–but also to be vigilant if your hearing doesn’t return within a reasonable time frame after the infection has passed, or if symptoms worsen.

-When to See a Doctor about Hearing Loss Related to an Infection
+When to See a Specialist about Hearing Loss Related to an Infection